daattali/daattali.github.io/_drafts/shinyjs2.md

 Running the code above produces this shiny app:
 [![Extendshinyjs demo]({{ site.url }}/img/blog/shinyjs-improvements/extendshinyjs-demo.gif)]({{ site.url }}/img/blog/shinyjs-improvements/extendshinyjs-demo.gif)

 See how easy that was?
 All I had to do was make the JavaScript function `shinyjs.pageCol`, pass the JavaScript code as an argument to `extendShinyjs`, and then I can call `js$pageCol()`.
 That's the basic idea: any JavaScript function named `shinyjs.foo` will be available to call as `js$foo()`.
 You can either pass the JS code as a string to the `text` argument, or place the JS code in a separate JavaScript file and use the `script` argument to specify where the code can be found.
+Using a separate file is generally prefered over writing the code inline, but in these examples I will always use the `text` argument to keep it simple.

 #### Passing arguments from R to JavaScript

-Any `shinyjs` function that is called (whether a default funtion or a custom one created with `extendShinyjs`) will pass a single array-like parameter to its corresponding JavaScript function.
+Any `shinyjs` function that is called will pass a single array-like parameter to its corresponding JavaScript function.
 If the function in R was called with unnamed arguments, then it will pass an Array of the arguments; if the R arguments are named then it will pass an Object with key-value pairs.
 For example, calling `js$foo("bar", 5)` in R will call `shinyjs.foo(["bar", 5])` in JS, while calling `js$foo(num = 5, id = "bar")` in R will call `shinyjs.foo({num : 5, id : "bar"})` in JS.
 This means the the `shinyjs.foo` function needs to be able to deal with both types of parameters.

 To assist in normalizing the parameters, `shinyjs` provides a `shinyjs.getParams()` function which serves two purposes.
 First of all, it ensures that all arguments are named (even if the R function was called without names).
 Secondly, it allows you to define default values for arguments.
-Here is an example of a JS function that changes the background colour of an element.
+Here is an example of a JS function that changes the background colour of an element and uses `shinyjs.getParams()`.

 ```
 shinyjs.backgroundCol = function(params) {